-Each foster family is allocated a Supervising Social Worker who visits regularly to provide support and supervision.
+Each foster family is allocated a supervising social worker to visit regularly to provide support and supervision.
 They monitor standards of care, encourage high standards and help foster carers manage problems if and when they arise.
 They are also available for telephone consultation and liaise with the placing local authority social worker for the child/young person.

-24-hour support/Out of Hours line
+24 hour support/ Out of Hours line

-All our carers have access to a 24-hour support line that is staffed by our experienced and qualified social workers.
-Senior managers are always available and can be contacted by the social worker for any support and guidance.
-There is access to Out of Hours support to Capstone SW staff members, foster carers and children/young people 24 hours a day throughout the year.
+All our carers have access to a 24-hour support line that is manned by our experienced and qualified social workers.
+Senior managers are always available and can be contacted by social workers for any support and guidance.
+There is access to out of hours support to Capstone staff members, foster carers and children/young people 24 hours a day throughout the year.